-- Economic Development
+- Economic Development and Smart Cities

-- Science and Technology Policy
+- Science, Technology, and Innovation Policy

 Jennifer Clark is an Associate Professor at the School of Public Policy and Director of the Center for Urban Innovation at the Georgia Institute of Technology.
 Dr. Clark publishes work on the development and diffusion of regional policies and their effect on cities and their economic resilience.

 Within the field of regional economic development policy, Dr. Clark focuses on the actors and processes that shape agglomeration economies (industrial and innovation districts) and innovation systems in and across city-regions.
 Using an interdisciplinary and mixed-methods approach, her work draws on economic geography, public policy, and regional planning.
 The resulting research program and publications focus on: 1) the co-location of innovation and production through firm networks (clusters), regional innovation systems, and institutional intermediaries with a focus on the connection between innovation and production, and 2) the governance (national and regional policies) behind the organization of resilient regional economies (and “smart,” sustainable cities).